SampleEnvironment/SECoP/protocol/issues/036c Dynamic units.rst

 video conference 2018-12-03
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - for now this issue is to be closed.
-Only opened, if new use cases arised, which can not be nicely solved by other means.
+To be reopened only if new use cases arised, which can not be solved nicely by other means.